Washington, D.C., in the American Civil War: Early stages of war

 Despite being the nation's capital city, Washington remained a small city that was virtually deserted during the torrid summertime until the outbreak of the Civil War.
 In February 1861, the Peace Congress, a last-ditch attempt by delegates from 21 of the 34 states to avert what many saw as the impending civil war, met in the city's Willard Hotel.
 The strenuous effort failed, and the war started in April 1861.

 At first, it looked as if neighboring Virginia would remain in the Union.
 When it unexpectedly voted for secession, there was a serious danger that the divided state of Maryland would do the same, which would totally surround the capital with enemy states.
 President Abraham Lincoln’s act in jailing Maryland's pro-slavery leaders without trial saved the capital from that fate.

 Faced with an open rebellion that had turned hostile, Lincoln began organizing a military force to protect Washington.
+Only 300 to 400 marines at the Marine Barracks, a small unit at the Washington Arsenal, and a nebulous militia protected the federal city.
 The Confederates desired to occupy Washington and massed to take it.
 On April 10 forces began to trickle into the city.
 On April 19, the Baltimore riot threatened the arrival of further reinforcements.
 Andrew Carnegie led the building of a railroad that circumvented Baltimore, allowing soldiers to arrive on April 25, thereby saving the capital.